 - General Information

 - Performance Upgrades

 A Standard Range RWD Tesla Model 3 weighs in at 3,552 lbs, while the Dual Motor models tip the scales at 4,072 lbs.
 By comparison, a 2022 Mazda Miata weighs in at 2,341lbs.
 Stopping a Model 3 Performance is almost like stopping two Miatas, especially with passengers in the car.
 Luckily, Model 3s have a combination of elements attempting to bring them to a stop.
 The first and most significant way a Tesla and many other battery-powered electric vehicles slow is through the use of regenerative braking.
 Also known as regen, regenerative braking takes the kinetic energy of the vehicle's forward motion and turns the car's electric motor in to a generator.
 During acceleration the electric motor drives the wheels, but during deceleration the wheels are driving the electric motor and transferring that power back to the battery.
-One of the first things I did when I took ownership of Project Emotiv3 was taking a spirited drive through the best windy backroads the San Francisco Bay Area has to offer.
-I was amazed that I only had to touch the brake pedal one time.
+One of the first things I did when I took ownership of Project Emotiv3 was to take a spirited drive through the best backroads the San Francisco Bay Area has to offer.
+I was amazed that I only had to touch the brake pedal once.

-The second way a BEV is slowed or stopped is through a traditional anti-lock braking system (ABS) equipped 4-wheel disc system.
+The second way a BEV is slowed or stopped is through a traditional anti-lock braking system (ABS) equipped 4-wheel disc configuration.
 The hydraulic system attached to your brake pedal applies pressure to the brake calipers at each corner of the car.
 These calipers then squeeze a pair of brake pads against brake rotors slowing the car through friction.
 More of a visual learner?
 Donut Media has a quick video primer on How Brakes Work.